apache/climate/site/modules/puny/README.txt

 ### Including Puny in your application

 In general, Puny needs to be available on each application view.
-To avoid having to load the module at the top of each view, it is possible to include the module once, in the Balance index.php at the root of your application.
-Simply add the following lines to the 'index.php' file where it says 'Initialize any global modules':
+To avoid having to load the module at the top of each view, it is possible to include the module once,in the Balance index.php at the root of your application.
+Simply add the following lines to the 'index.php' file where it says 'Initialize any globally required modules here':

 // Puny initialization
 App::Get()->loadModule('puny');